breatheco-de/knowledge-base/content/account-management.md

 ![profile](../images/my.profile.png)

-Also once you enter the settings of your profile, you will see on the left a menu where you can see the certificates you have obtained and your subscriptions.
+Additionally once you enter the settings of your profile, you will see on the left a menu where you can see the certificates you have obtained and your subscriptions.

 ## Dashboard Overview: